 Substances That Can Cause an Overdose

-Most substances can be overdosed on if the quantity is sufficient enough or if the individual is taking a new combination or dosage alongside other drugs.
-This can include legal or illegal substances and they might be swallowed, injected or inhaled.
-However, some substances are more common than others when it comes to fatalities:
+Most substances can be overdosed on if the quantity is sufficient, or if the individual is taking a new combination or dosage alongside other drugs.
+This can include legal or illegal substances, which might be swallowed, injected or inhaled.
+However, some substances are more common than others when it comes to fatalities, such as:

 - Opioids: heroin, methadone, codeine, morphine

 - Stimulants: amphetamines (‘speed’, ‘ice’), cocaine, ecstasy

 The signs and symptoms can vary depending on the substance taken, amount taken and the individual’s own health situation at the time.
 We’ve listed some common symptoms below.
 The First Aider should take action if any of these are observed.